foresterre/cargo-msrv/book/src/commands/find.md

 By default, the edition is read from the `Cargo.toml` file and used as the minimum Rust version.
 See also `--min`.

+**`--no-user-output`**

+Disables printing of diagnostic status messages.
+Useful when internal log output messages are printed to the stdout, using `--log-target stdout`, so no clipping between the user output prints and log message prints will take place.
+When present, the `--output-format [value]` option will be ignored.

 **`--output-format` format**

-Output status messages in machine-readable format.
+Output diagnostic status messages in machine-readable format.
 Machine-readable status updates will be printed in the requested format to stdout.
-Accepted formats are "json" and "void".
-In case of "json", JSON output will be written; and in case of "void", no output will be written.
-If this option is absent, a human-readable output format will be shown.
+The only accepted format is currently "json", which will print diagnostic messages in a JSON format.
+When this option is absent, human-readable output will be printed.
+Diagnostic messages can be disabled entirely using the `--no-user-output` flag.

 **`--release-source` source**